 What Is a Gneuromuscular Dentist?

-A gneuromuscular dentist is a dentist trained in the relationship of the muscles, nerves, and other soft tissues with the bones and teeth in your mouth and jaw.
-Based on more than 30 years of clinical experience and research, gneuromuscular dentistry has developed scientific, reliable, and predictable treatments for TMJ.
-This means that we can give you long-term relief from your symptoms, including head and neck pain.
+A neuromuscular dentist is a dentist trained in the relationship of the muscles, nerves, and other soft tissues with the bones and teeth in your mouth and jaw.
+Based on more than 30 years of clinical experience and research, neuromuscular dentistry has developed scientific, reliable, and predictable treatments for TMJ.
+This means we can give you long-term relief from your symptoms, including head and neck pain.